Intimate partner/domestic violence

 - Sudden changes in behavior.

-- Defends abuser and his/her actions.
+- Defends the abuser and their actions.

 Abusers